-Acquired: Re-signed on Dec.
+Acquired: Originally signed as a free agent on April 20, 2011.
+Re-signed on Dec.
 19, 2012.
-Originally signed as a free agent on Apr.
-20, 2011.

-2012: (Edmonton) In 17 games (17 starts) at middle linebacker, Sherritt racked up a CFL record 130 defensive tackles (eight for a loss).
-He had two knockdowns and five interceptions for 56 yards.
-Sherritt recorded his first CFL interception on Aug.
-10 and his next two in consecutive games.
-He also had three sacks, three forced fumbles, one fumble recovery and contributed on special teams with three tackles.
-He was on the injured list for Week 14.
-He was named Defensive Player of the Week four times and Player of the Month for July, August and September.
-On Oct.
-28, Sherritt set a new Eskimo record for defensive tackles in a season, passing Willie Pless who registered 117 tackles in 1998.
-On Nov.
-2, Sherritt broke the CFL record of 129 defensive tackles in a season record set by Toronto's Calvin Tiggle in 1994.
-Sherritt was Eskimos nominee for both the CFL's Most Outstanding Player and Most Outstanding Defensive Player, and he took home the honours of winning the CFL’s Most Outstanding Defensive Player.
-He was also named a Western Division All-Star and CFL All-Star.
+2012: In 17 games (17 starts), Sherritt recorded a CFL record 130 defensive tackles.
+He also recorded three special teams tackles, three quarterback sacks, two knockdowns and five interceptions.
+He sat out East Semi-Final with an ankle injury.
+Sherritt was named Defensive Player of the Week four times and Player of the Month for July, August and September.
+On October 28, he set an Eskimo record for most defensive tackles in a season, passing Willie Pless who registered 117 tackles in 1998.
+On November 2, he broke the CFL record of 129 defensive tackles in a season record set by Toronto's Calvin Tiggle in 1994.
+Sherritt was Eskimos nominee for both the CFL's Most Outstanding Player and Most Outstanding Defensive Player.
+He took home the CFL’s Most Outstanding Defensive Player award.
+For his efforts, he was also named a West Division All-Star and CFL All-Star.

-2011: (Edmonton) Sherritt played 16 games (15 starts) and racked up 72 defensive tackles, three quarterback sacks, three tackles for losses for four yards, three knockdowns, three forced fumbles and 13 special teams tackles.
+2011: In 16 games (15 starts), he recorded 72 defensive tackles, 13 special teams tackles, three quarterback sacks, three knockdowns and three forced fumbles.
 He had 11 defensive tackles in his first CFL game.
-He injured his ankle on Oct.
-21 in Toronto and was placed on the injured list.
-He returned to the lineup, starting the Western Division final where he recorded five defensive tackles and one special teams tackle.
-Sherritt was named the Eskimos and Western Division nominee for Rookie of the Year.
+Sherritt injured his ankle on October 21 in Toronto and was subsequently placed on the injured list.
+He returned to the lineup, starting the West Final where he recorded five defensive tackles and one special teams tackle.
+Sherritt was named the Eskimos and West Division nominee for Rookie of the Year.